Home Uses

 Will Water Softener Salt Melt Ice?

-Water softener salt is generally effective at melting ice, but it may not work as well as some other deicing products such as halite, a product specifically created as a deicer.
+Water softener salt is generally effective at melting ice, but it may not work as well as some other deicing products specifically created as deicers.
 It is important to note that water softener salt is most effective at temperatures above 20°F (-7°C).
 At very low temperatures, it may not work as well at melting ice.
+A better choice is to select a product that was designed for sidewalks and driveways.
+We review, contrast and compare ice melting products in this article: Best DeIcer – Which Salt to Choose for the Job.

-Water softener salt is a common de-icing product that is used to melt ice on sidewalks, driveways, and roads.
-However, while it is effective and relatively inexpensive, it is not the best product for the job.
+Water softener salt is a sodium chloride product that many households have on hand because they need to maintain a water softener system.
+While it can melt ice and is relatively inexpensive, it is not the best product for the job.

-The good news is that water softener salt may be a good choice for melting ice if you live in a place with milder temperatures, but you may want to consider using a different product if you are dealing with extremely cold temperatures…looking at you, Minnesota!
+Water softener salt can be effective at temperatures above 20°F or so.
+Water softener salt may be an acceptable substitute for melting ice if you live in a place with milder temperatures, but you may want to consider using a different product if you are dealing with extremely cold temperatures … looking at you, Minnesota!
+If you are a geek about graphs like I am, here is an interesting set of graphs about salt concentrations, temperatures and how much ice can be melted using just salt.

 For anyone who has had to melt ice on a driveway, you know the process is fairly simple and straightforward…really, the most difficult part is clearing the snow so that you can get to the ice.
 To apply water softener salt to melt ice on a driveway or sidewalk, follow these steps: